igrishaev/pg2/docs/ssl.md

 # SSL Setup

 Some PostgreSQL installations require connections to be protected with SSL.
-It's an often case for cloud providers when a database is reachable without SSL only from insides of the cloud.
+Most cloud providers allow non-SSL connections only when reaching the database from the cloud.
 But when you connect from the outer world (say, your office), SSL is mandatory.

-When connecting a database with requires SSL without it, you'll get an error response from the server:
+Reaching such a database without SSL results in the following error from the server:

 ~~~text
 severity=FATAL, code=XX000, message=SSL connection is required
 ~~~

-Setting up SSL certificates in Java is a mess, yet PG2 provides some workarounds for that.
+Setting up SSL certificates in Java is a bit miserable, but PG2 provides workarounds.

 ## Case 1: SSL Without Certificates

 Some cloud providers require SSL connection but do not share any certificate files.
-In that case, just pass the boolean `:use-ssl?` flag to the
+In that case, just pass the boolean `:use-ssl?` flag to the configuration, and that will be enough:
-configuration:

 ~~~clojure
 (def config